nasa-jpl/autoRIFT/README.md

 ### 2.2 autorift

-* fast algorithm that finds displacement between the two images using sparse search and progressive and iterative chip sizes
+* fast algorithm that finds displacement between the two images using sparse search and iteratively progressive chip sizes
 * faster than the conventional ampcor algorithm in ISCE by almost an order of magnitude
 * support various preprocessing modes on the given image pair, e.g. either the raw image (both texture and topography) or the texture only (high-frequency components without the topography) can be used with various choices of the high-pass filter options
-* support data format of either unsigned integer 8 (uint8) or single-precision float (float32)
+* support data format of either unsigned integer 8 (uint8; faster) or single-precision float (float32)
 * user can adjust all of the relevant parameters, e.g. search limit, chip size range, etc
-* a Normalized Displacement Coherence (NDC) Filter has been developed to filter image chip displacemnt results based on displacement difference thresholds that are scaled to the search limit
+* a Normalized Displacement Coherence (NDC) filter has been developed to filter image chip displacemnt results based on displacement difference thresholds that are scaled to the search limit
 * sparse search is used to first eliminate the unreliable chip displacement results that will not be further used for fine search or following chip size iterations
+* novel nested grid design that allows chip size to progress
 * another chip size that progresses iteratively is used to determine the chip displacement results that have not been estimated from the previous iterations
 * a light interpolation is done to fill the missing (unreliable) chip displacement results using bicubic mode (that can remove pixel discrepancy when using other modes) and an interpolation mask is returned
 * the core image processing is coded by calling OpenCV's Python and/or C++ functions for efficiency